Unpacking the flood crisis

 • Total Focus region area

-• Areas within neighborhoods which the user can focus on, for the dataset generation these points are placed randomly throughout the neighborhood with varying radii to create a fair mix, this is the starting point for other datasets inputs as all of them are relative to this area.
+• Areas within neighborhoods that the user can focus on.
+For the dataset generation, these points are placed randomly throughout the neighborhood with varying radii to create a fair mix.
+This is the starting point for other dataset inputs, as all of them are relative to this area.

 • Total Building Roof Area